admiralrua/Algorithms-illustrated-by-Python/interview.md

 * Apple only: round 7 to 12 interview with different people, different team.
 * Matching team: passed, enquiry from different teams.
 This round may last in 3 months.
 Without 3 months, if there is no team for matching -&gt; failed.

 ## Level:

-Compare to codechef:
+Compare to the level of programmers in codeforces, the correlations between the capability required to work in different countries/regions are:

+* Blue: cyan
 * Singapore: purple
 * European/America: yellow
 * TopDEV: red
-* Blue: cyan

 [**Two-sigma**](https://www.twosigma.com/)